-Sec.
-79. Minnesota Statutes 2018, section 253B.15, subdivision 7, is amended to read:
+- Sec.
+77. Minnesota Statutes 2018, section 253B.15, subdivision 7, is amended to read: - Subd.

-- Subd.
 7. Modification and extension of provisional discharge. (a) A provisional discharge may be modified upon agreement of the parties. - (b) A provisional discharge may be extended only in those circumstances where the patient has not achieved the goals set forth in the provisional discharge plan or continues to need the supervision or assistance provided by an extension of the provisional discharge.
 In determining whether the provisional discharge is to be extended, the head of the facility designated agency shall consider the willingness and ability of the patient to voluntarily obtain needed care and treatment. - (c) The designated agency shall recommend extension of a provisional discharge only after a preliminary conference with the patient and other appropriate persons.
-The patient shall be given the opportunity to object or make suggestions for alternatives to extension. - (d) (c) Any recommendation for proposed extension shall be made provided in writing to the head of the facility and to the patient and the patient's attorney at least 30 days prior to the expiration of the provisional discharge unless the patient cannot be located or is unavailable to receive the notice.
+The patient shall be given the opportunity to object or make suggestions for alternatives to extension. - (d) (c) The designated agency must provide any recommendation for proposed extension shall be made in writing to the head of the facility and to the patient and the patient's attorney at least 30 days prior to the expiration of the provisional discharge unless the patient cannot be located or is unavailable to receive the notice.
 The written recommendation submitted proposal for extension shall include: the specific grounds for recommending proposing the extension, the date of the preliminary conference and results, the anniversary date of the provisional discharge, the termination date of the provisional discharge, and the proposed length of extension.
-If the grounds for recommending proposing the extension occur less than 30 days before its expiration, the written recommendation proposal for extension shall occur as soon as practicable. - (e) The head of the facility (d) The designated agency shall extend a provisional discharge only after providing the patient an opportunity for a meeting to object or make suggestions for alternatives to an extension.
-The designated agency shall issue provide a written decision to the patient and the patient's attorney regarding extension within five days after receiving the recommendation from the designated agency input from or holding a meeting with the patient or after the patient has declined to provide input or participate in the meeting.
-Input may be sought from the community-based treatment team or other appropriate persons chosen by the patient.
+If the grounds for recommending proposing the extension occur less than 30 days before its expiration, the designated agency must submit the written recommendation shall occur proposal for extension as soon as practicable. - (e) The head of the facility (d) The designated agency shall extend a provisional discharge only after providing the patient an opportunity for a meeting to object or make suggestions for alternatives to an extension.
+The designated agency shall issue provide a written decision to the patient and the patient's attorney regarding extension within five days after receiving the recommendation from the designated agency the patient's input or after holding a meeting with the patient or after the patient has declined to provide input or participate in the meeting.
+The designated agency may seek input from the community-based treatment team or other persons the patient chooses.